Pain management: In children

+In recent studies, it has been noted that people who have red-hair through the MC1R receptor gene may react to opioids and perceive pain differently than the rest of the population.
+The studies on this developing topic have only become notable in the past few years with researchers looking into how red-haired individuals may experience a different threshold in pain and react to pain management differently than others.
+Most studies find that redheads with this gene have a higher pain tolerance and can also react more sensitively to opiates but require more anesthesia.

 Professional certification

 Pain management practitioners come from all fields of medicine.
 In addition to medical practitioners, a pain management team may often benefit from the input of pharmacists, physiotherapists, clinical psychologists and occupational therapists, among others.
 Together the multidisciplinary team can help create a package of care suitable to the patient.

 Pain medicine in the United States

 Pain physicians are often fellowship-trained board-certified anesthesiologists, neurologists, physiatrists, emergency physicians, or psychiatrists.
 Palliative care doctors are also specialists in pain management.
 The American Society of Interventional Pain Physicians, the American Board of Anesthesiology, the American Osteopathic Board of Anesthesiology (recognized by the AOABOS), the American Board of Physical Medicine and Rehabilitation, the American Board of Emergency Medicine and the American Board of Psychiatry and Neurology each provide certification for a subspecialty in pain management following fellowship training.
 The fellowship training is recognized by the American Board of Medical Specialties (ABMS) or the American Osteopathic Association Bureau of Osteopathic Specialists (AOABOS).
 As the field of pain medicine has grown rapidly, many practitioners have entered the field, some non-ACGME board-certified.